ARM-software/CMSIS_6/CMSIS/DoxyGen/RTOS2/src/using.md

 CMSIS-RTOS2 follows [the general CMSIS coding rules](../../General/html/index.html#coding_rules).
 Additionally following Namespace prefixes are used in CMSIS-RTOS2 API:

-- **os** for all definitions and function names.
+- `os` for all definitions and function names.
 Examples: \ref osThreadPrivileged, \ref osKernelStart.
-- **os** with postfix **_t** for all typedefs.
+- `os` with postfix `_t` for all typedefs.
 Examples: \ref osStatus_t, \ref osThreadAttr_t.

 ## System Startup {#SystemStartup}

-When program execution reaches \c main() function there is a recommended order to initialize the hardware and start the kernel.
+When program execution reaches `main()` function there is a recommended order to initialize the hardware and start the kernel.

-Your application's \c main() should implement at least the following in the given order:
+Your application's `main()` should implement at least the following in the given order:
  -# Initialize and configure hardware including peripherals, memory, pins, clocks and the interrupt system.
  -# Update the system core clock using the respective [CMSIS-Core (Cortex-M)](../../Core/html/group__system__init__gr.html) \if ARMCA or [CMSIS-Core (Cortex-A)](../../Core_A/html/group__system__init__gr.html) \endif function.
  -# Initialize the RTOS kernel using \ref osKernelInitialize.
- -# Optionally, create one thread (for example \c app_main) using \ref osThreadNew, which will be used as a main thread .
+ -# Optionally, create one thread (for example `app_main`) using \ref osThreadNew, which will be used as a main thread .
 This thread should take care of creating and starting objects, once it is run by the scheduler.
-Alternatively, threads can be created directly in \c main().
+Alternatively, threads can be created directly in `main()`.
  -# Start the RTOS scheduler using \ref osKernelStart which also configures the system tick timer and initializes RTOS specific interrupts.
 This function does not return in case of successful execution.
-Therefore, any application code after \b osKernelStart will not be executed.
+Therefore, any application code after `osKernelStart` will not be executed.

 \note
 - Modifying priorities and groupings in the NVIC by the application after the above sequence is not recommended.